FyroxEngine/rg3d.rs/src/_posts/2025-01-21-fyrox-game-engine-0.36.md

 ![surface resource](surface_resource.png)

 Every use of `Arc<Mutex<SurfaceData>>` was turned into `Resource<SurfaceData>` which essentially almost the same, except it utilizes the standard asset management pipeline.
+This allowed the editor to operate with such resource instances as well.

 ## Node and Property Selector Improvements